 Ventura County is one judicial district so all jurors are summoned to the county seat at the Hall of Justice, 800 South Victoria Avenue, Ventura for jury service.

 Get there early if you can.
-There is plenty of free parking but sometime you have to walk a ways to get to the building.
+There is plenty of free parking but sometimes you have to walk a ways to get to the building.
 When entering the building you will be screened through a security device.
 Do not bring knives, scissors, handwork needles, metal fingernail files, tools, wallet chains, handcuff keys or any items that may possibly be used as a weapon.

 When I last served, the judge in my courtroom called us back the next day.
 We showed up and he subsequently cancelled the trial and we were excused to go home (or back to work).
 Two weeks later I received a check for $15 in jury fees and $7.82 in mileage from the Conejo Valley.
 YIPPEE!